 The sixteen VALUE rubrics from Association of American Colleges and Universities’ research have also been shared via MyCanvas.
 They cover the most popular development of skills and assignment criteria, e.g. Oral Communication, Critical Thinking, Written Communication, Information Literacy, etc. Feel free to grab an entire rubric to use or pull a criterion from a few different ones to compile your unique assessment tool.

 Often educators get a tad too creative with their descriptions.
 When this happens, a student has difficulty connecting among the levels of performance and plotting improvement.
 Qualifiers such as:

 - rarely, sometimes, often, always

 - with many errors and/or omissions, with some errors and/or omissions, with few errors and/or omissions, virtually error-free

 - developing, progressing, meets, exceeds

 are used to distinguish among the different levels of achievement.
 This makes progression along the continuum easier to discern.

 Face-to-face workshops on creating rubrics and using the Rubrics tool in MyCanvas are common offerings by your CTL.
 Check out the list of CTL events or grab a group of colleagues interested in building better rubrics and book your own workshop by contacting CTL.

 CTL staff are great collaborators for rubric design and building.
-Faculty Curriculum Developers/Designers can assist as you tease out assignments’ important criteria and establish levels of performance.
-Educational Technology Specialists can work with you to optimize the Rubrics tool in MyCanvas.
+Curriculum & Program Quality Consultants (CPQC) can assist as you tease out assignments’ important criteria and establish levels of performance.
+Educational Technology Specialists (ETS) can work with you to optimize the Rubrics tool in MyCanvas.
 Get in touch!